Tell Congress to Protect Our Voting Rights

 Take Action Now

 It's time to act.
 Congress needs to hear from YOU.
-Urge your Congress members to stand up for democracy and support the John Lewis Voting Rights Advancement Act and to reject the SAVE Act.
+Urge your Congress members to stand up for democracy and support the John Lewis Voting Rights Advancement Act.
 Let us be clear: protecting voting rights is not a partisan issue — it's an American one.